PBearson/ESP32-With-ESP-PROG-Demo/README.md

 The USB controller may also be named **Future Devices Dual RS232-HS**

 Clone this GitHub project within a folder at the Ubuntu VM.
-For example, the following commands in a terminal delete the old ota folder and clone the GitHub project to /home/iot/Documents

-cd ~/Documents                                  # change to the folder Documents within the home folder rm -rf ota                                      # delete the old ota folder git clone https://github.com/xinwenfu/ota.git   # clone the github repository where # indicates the rest of the line is comment.

-Clone this GitHub project within a folder at the Ubuntu VM.
-For example, the following commands in a terminal delete the old ota folder and clone the GitHub project to /home/iot/Documents
+For example, the following commands in a terminal clone the GitHub project to /home/iot/Documents
 ```
 cd ~/Documents                                                          # change to the folder Documents within the home folder
-git clone https://github.com/xinwenfu/ota.git   # clone the github repository
+git clone https://github.com/PBearson/ESP32-With-ESP-PROG-Demo.git      # clone the github repository
 ```
 where # indicates the rest of the line is comment.